RJGiannini/Portfolio_Management/README.md

 python risk_return_analysis.py
 ```

-Upon following the loan qualifier prompts you will find below various input-dependent results.
+Below you will find screenshots of varios visualizations demonstrated to help drive analysis.

 ![Cumulative Returns of the Four Funds and S&P 500](Images/cumulative_returns_funds-spy.png)